 We want to hear from exceptional candidates committed to establishing a successful practice within Chambers.

 Our pupils are selected from applicants from a broad range of backgrounds and experience, whether recent university graduates or those seeking a second career as a barrister.
+We are currently recruiting up to 3 pupils to start in September 2023 (with an opportunity for one pupil to start in September 2022).
+Apply here.

 Pupils benefit from a well-established pupillage programme which aims to develop the key skills required to succeed at the Bar.
 This includes Chambers’ in-house advocacy training and a comprehensive talks programme designed to introduce pupils to our areas of work as well as life at the Bar.
 Pupils have three supervisors during their pupillage encompassing different areas of Chambers’ practice and are on their feet during their second six.
 Our commitment to pupils is reflected both in the structure of pupillage and in the excellent retention rate of our pupils as tenants.